Key highlights

 Disadvanatages of using PrestaShop

 - Steeper learning Curve: PrestaShop is not as beginner-friendly as WooCommerce and requires some technical expertise.
+Therefore, PrestaShop alternatives can be a better choice for users with no technical background.

 - Paid modules for essential features: Many critical features require paid add-ons, increasing the total cost of running a store.